Louny: Administrative division

-Villages of Brloh and Nečichy are administrative parts of Louny.
 Brloh forms an exclave of the municipal territory.

 Etymology

 The origin of the name Louny is unclear.
-Older theories, which are less likely, link the name to the personal name Lún, to the Czech word lůno (literally "womb", but here meaning "valley"), to the bird luňák (i.e. "kite"), or even to the Celtic word louwn ("lawn").
-More modern and more likely theories attribute the origin of the name to the Old Czech words lunúti ("to flow fast") and lúňa / lúna ("current"), which refer to the local flow of the Ohře River.
+Older theories, which are less likely, link the name to the personal name Lún, to the Czech word lůno (literally 'womb', but here meaning 'valley'), to the bird luňák (i.e. 'kite'), or even to the Celtic word louwn ('lawn').
+More modern and more likely theories attribute the origin of the name to the Old Czech words lunúti ('to flow fast') and lúňa / lúna ('current'), which refer to the local flow of the Ohře River.

 Geography

 Louny is located about 38 km southeast of Ústí nad Labem and 49 km northwest of Prague.
-It lies mostly in the Lower Eger Table, but a small northern part of the municipal territory extends into the Central Bohemian Uplands and includes the highest point of Louny at 301 m above sea level.
+It lies mostly in the Lower Ohře Table, but a small northern part of the municipal territory extends into the Central Bohemian Uplands and includes the highest point of Louny at 301 m above sea level.
 The Ohře River flows through the town.

 History

 Already at the turn of the 11th–12th centuries there was a settlement named Luna, located on the site of today's Church of Saint Peter.
 The first written mention of the settlement is from 1115, when it was a property of Kladruby Abbey.
-In the 1260s, a royal town was founded at its place by King Ottokar II of Bohemia.
+In the 1260s, a royal town was founded at its place by King Ottokar II.
 It was located on two important traffic routes, river Ohře and the road from Prague to Nuremberg.
 Together with the town a Benedictine monastery was founded, but it was destroyed during the Hussite Wars.

 The town rapidly developed in the 15th century, when Church of Saint Peter, Church of the Mother of God and town fortifications were built.
 After a fire in 1517, the town was severely damaged and had to be rebuilt, and a new church (Church of Saint Nicholas) was built.

 During the 19th century and then in the 1960s and 1970s, there was extensive demolitions in the historical town and many valuable Renaissance houses and parts of town fortifications were destroyed.
 The economic development of Louny occurred in the second half of the 19th century, when railway repair shops, sugar factory, brewery, slaughterhouses, mills and financial institutions were founded.
 After 1945, industrialisation of Louny continued.

-Until 1918, Laun – Louny was part of the Austrian monarchy (Austria side after the compromise of 1867), in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary, in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.